augustin-barillec/teamchess-web/README.md

 2.  **Build and run the container:**

+    First, build the image without using the cache to ensure you have the latest changes:

     ```sh
+    docker compose build --no-cache
+    ```

+    Then, start the container:

+    ```sh
     docker compose up --build
     ```

-    This command will build the `Dockerfile` , start the container, and stream the server logs to your terminal.

 3.  **Access the game:**
     Open `http://localhost` in your browser .